Kingdom of Cyprus: Society and culture

-Cypriot society in the Lusignan period was multi-ethnic, with Orthodox Greek Cypriots making up the majority of the population Greeks constituted the majority of the population in the rural areas, where they were either serfs (paroikoi) or free tenants (francomati).
+Cypriot society in the Lusignan period was multi-ethnic, with Orthodox Greek Cypriots making up the majority of the population.
+Greeks constituted the majority of the population in the rural areas, where they were either serfs (paroikoi) or free tenants (francomati).
 The population increased until the middle of the fourteenth century, but the Black Death in 1347-48 resulted in the loss of one fifth to one third of the population.
 Repeated outbreaks prevented population recovery into the fifteenth century.
+In the 14th century it was common for Cypriot nobility to receive their education in Constantinople.

+Cyprus during this period had a vibrant court culture, in which popular pastimes of the day were practised in a similar fashion to other European Christian societies.
+Music, poetry and other arts were enjoyed by both the aristocracy and middle ranks of society, as well as pursuits such as hunting.

-The Roman Catholic Latins never exceeded one fourth of the island's population and were concentrated in the cities.
+The Roman Catholic Latins never exceeded a quarter of the island's population and were concentrated in the cities.
 Frankish knights and aristocracy mostly lived in Nicosia, whilst Italians were concentrated in Famagusta.
 The losses suffered by the Crusader States in the 1270s and 1280s and the final Fall of Acre in 1291 triggered an influx of Latin immigrants from the Levant, as Italian, Aragonese and Provençal trading cities relocated their merchants to Cyprus.
 Maronites, Armenians and Syrians were concentrated in the foothills of Pentadaktylos and coastal plains.
 There was a system of ethnic discrimination and social stratification in place.
 However, with the majority of the population being Greeks, the Frankish nobility set up a system that would accommodate a certain degree of Greek autonomy, for instance maintaining Greek ecclesiastical courts open to the consultation of "wise and prominent men", thus practically forming secular Greek forms that exercised a form of judicial autonomy.
-The Greek Cypriot dialect was used as the lingua franca on the island and legal texts were translated into the vernacular.
+The Greek Cypriot dialect was used as the lingua franca on the island and legal texts were translated into the vernacular, like the Assizes of Jerusalem.
 This relative autonomy meant that there were no rebellions of ethnic character in the Lusignan period.
-Whilst Greek historiography has traditionally seen a peasant revolt in 1426-27 as a nationalistic uprising, this was an unsystematic series of riots of pillaging by segments of the Greek peasant population and Spanish mercenaries following the Mamluk invasion, the capture of King Janus and the political vacuum that ensued.
+Whilst Greek historiography has traditionally seen a peasant revolt in 1426–1427 as a nationalistic uprising, this was an unsystematic series of riots of pillaging by segments of the Greek peasant population and Spanish mercenaries following the Mamluk invasion, the capture of King Janus and the political vacuum that ensued.